Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 We’ve established why you shouldn’t do business without a foreign qualification.
 But what exactly does it mean to “do business” in Illinois?
 The state’s LLC Act doesn’t provide specifics, but based on state tax laws, you are generally considered to be “doing business” in most states and required to foreign qualify if:

-- Your LLC has stores, offices, warehouses or other physical presences in the state.
+- Your LLC has stores, offices, warehouses, or other physical presences in the state.

 - Salespersons, agents, or representatives are conducting business on behalf of your LLC in the state.

 And, of course, there are always taxes to consider.
 Depending on how you’ve chosen to set up your LLC, you may very well be liable for specific business taxes in Illinois.
 If you don’t foreign qualify, the state won’t know to tax you, and you could be subject to additional tax-related fines later on.
 For more information on Illinois’ corporate taxation, visit the Illinois Department of Revenue website.
+It’s important to always stay on top of your LLC’s taxation requirements to avoid any unwelcome surprises.

-If you’re unsure whether or not you need to file for foreign qualification in Illinois, we suggest seeking legal counsel.
+If you’re unsure whether or not you need to file for a foreign qualification in Illinois, we suggest seeking legal counsel.

 Could I be exempt from foreign qualifying in Illinois?